The 8 Best Telematics Companies in 2025

 image of route replay on Azuga

-After a route has been completed, you can replay it with all the details record in the Azuga platform.
+After a route has been completed, you can replay it with all the details recorded in the Azuga platform.
 Source: Azuga

 Azuga’s potential drawbacks